-Administrators who do not qualify for FMLA leave, who have exhausted FMLA leave but may still require additional unpaid leave, or who have other extenuating circumstances that may require the use of unpaid leave may request unpaid leave.
+Administrators who do not qualify for FMLA leave, who have exhausted FMLA leave but may still require additional unpaid leave, or who have other extenuating circumstances may require the use of an unpaid personal leave of absence.
 The District recognizes the importance of providing unpaid leave to employees in circumstances such as these that are beyond employees' reasonable control and therefore offers this policy.
 Reasonable accommodations necessary for the employee to perform the essential functions of their position (ADA accommodations) will be considered when determining whether unpaid leave requests are granted.
-The District realizes that there will be some exceptions, such as extended illness, that require special consideration.

 The District will not routinely grant unpaid personal leaves of absence.
-All available paid leave must be used before an administrator may request additional unpaid leave (except an administrator may save up to 5 paid leave days to use upon return from leave).
-The District reserves the right to grant an unpaid personal leave of absence on an individual basis and in its sole discretion.
-The decision to grant an unpaid leave will be based on the length of requested leave, the administrator's length of service, the administrator's past job performance, the overall operational needs of the District, and whether the leave request is based on unforeseen circumstances such as an administrator's extended illness.
+All available paid leave must be used before an employee may request additional unpaid leave, except for saving a combined total of 5 paid leave days (sick, vacation, or personal) that can be used when an employee returns from unpaid leave.
+The District reserves the right to grant an unpaid personal leave of absence individually and at its sole discretion.
+The decision to grant an unpaid leave will be based on the length of requested leave, the employee's length of service, the employee's past job performance, the overall operational needs of the District, and whether the leave request is based on unforeseen circumstances such as an employee's extended illness.
+The district will continue to pay the premium for basic life and long-term disability during the approved leave.

-The administrator will complete an Unpaid Leave Request Form when requesting leave that falls into this category.
-If the administrator's leave is not approved, the administrator will be expected to voluntarily terminate employment due to the fact that the administrator is unwilling or unable to fulfill the attendance requirements of the position, even with reasonable accommodation.
-Documented leave that complies with ADA expectations will grant an administrator a leave not to exceed eight (8) weeks of time off.
-An administrator who is unable to return to work at the end of the eight (8) week ADA accommodation will have their employment severed and will be responsible for 100% of the insurance premiums at the end of the month of the approved leave.
+The employee will complete an electronic Unpaid Leave Request Form when requesting leave that falls into this category.
+If the employee's leave is not approved, the employee will be expected to resign voluntarily because the employee is unwilling or unable to fulfill the attendance requirements of the position, even with reasonable accommodation.
+Employees who document the need for time off for their or their family member's chronic health condition will be granted a leave not to exceed eight (8) weeks of time off.
+Employees who cannot return to work at the end of the eight (8) week accommodation will have their employment terminated and be responsible for 100% of their premiums after eight (8) weeks.

-An administrator may also apply for unpaid leave for the purpose of serving in public office or for professionally-related activities.
+An administrator may also apply for unpaid leave to serve in public office or for professionally related activities.
 The administrator shall state the purpose for the request and the length of time for which the leave is requested.
-Such unpaid leave, which may be granted at the discretion of the District, will be granted for the period of time necessary to fulfill the responsibilities; however, in most cases, such leave will not exceed the period of one (1) year.
-An administrator granted such leave shall have the right to maintain at their expense, all insurance benefits for which the administrator was enrolled at the time of the request.
-At the end of the leave, the administrator will return to a comparable assignment as determined by the Superintendent.
+Such unpaid leave, which may be granted at the District's discretion, will be given for the period necessary to fulfill the responsibilities; however, in most cases, such leave will not exceed one (1) year.
+An administrator granted such leave shall have the right to maintain at their expense all insurance benefits for which the administrator was enrolled at the time of the request.
+At the end of the leave, the administrator will return to a comparable assignment determined by the Superintendent.